House votes to condemn baseless QAnon conspiracy theory

 In his remarks, Malinowski alluded to the political gains of QAnon adherents.

 Malinowski condemned other conspiracy theories.
-He added: “Only one of these threats is considered a terrorist threat by the FBI.
+He added, “Only one of these threats is considered a terrorist threat by the FBI.
 Only one is winning elections.”